V-Sekai/manuals/decisions/20220916-too-many-branches-on-v-sekai-godot.md

-# Proposed: We have too many branches on V-Sekai/godot.
+# Draft: We have too many branches on V-Sekai/godot.

 ### Context and Problem Statement